complight/complight.github.io/docs/people/index.md

 # People
-This page will give you a complete of our current members.
+This page will give you a complete list of our current members.
 At the end of the page, you will also find our alumni list as a separate section.

 ## Current members